-Fleas and ticks are more than just an annoyance for our furry friends.
+Fleas and paralysis ticks are more than just an annoyance for our furry friends.
 They can cause serious health issues for your dog, from skin irritation to life-threatening diseases.
-So it goes without saying that protecting your pet from these pests is crucial, and keeping up-to-date at all times is absolutely key.
+So it goes without saying that protecting your pet from these pests is crucial.
+Most importantly, keeping treatments up-to-date at all times is absolutely key.

 So, which option is best for your dog?
 Let’s compare the two.